A Night of Horror in Kyiv

 Von krone.at

-The attacks targeted residential buildings, offices, and schools.
-In one neighborhood, the facade of a five-story apartment building collapsed.
-Independence Square (Maidan) and the entrance area of a subway station were also damaged.
-Black smoke hung over parts of the city after sunrise, and the smell of burning hung in the air in many places.
+The attack struck more than 40 locations in the city.
+Residential buildings, offices, and schools were damaged.
+In one neighborhood, the facade of a five-story apartment building collapsed; the historic Independence Square (Maidan) and the entrance area of a subway station were also damaged.

-Due to the massive attacks, neighboring Poland also activated its air force.
-However, there were no violations of Polish airspace.
+In light of the massive attacks, neighboring Poland activated its air forces as a precaution.
+However, no violations of Polish airspace were detected.

 International criticism followed immediately.
-Canadian Prime Minister Mark Carney strongly condemned the Russian attacks on civilian targets.
-Russia must immediately cease the attacks and end the “illegal war of aggression,” Carney stated.
-At the same time, he emphasized that the attacks would not change the fact “that Russia will lose this war.”
+Canadian Prime Minister Mark Carney strongly condemned the attacks on civilian targets.
+Russia must end the “illegal war of aggression,” he stated on the platform X. At the same time, he emphasized that Russia would lose the war and that the attacks only prolonged the suffering of the civilian population.

 This article has been automatically translated,